derricks/prisk/README.md

 ==========

   * When visiting a PR from the top-level "Pull Requests" page for a repo, the script doesn't run.
 Reload the page with the PR to make it run.
+  * Some PRs don't display the information.
+It's unclear what the pattern is.
   * Error handling is minimal.
+  * No tests.
+I'm still learning JavaScript test frameworks.

 What Research?
 ==============